Do you have a job interview soon?

 This checklist is written to help non-native English speakers interviewing in America or other English-speaking countries do well in their interview.

 Important note: This article isn't intended to be a complete list for job interview preparation.
-I'm focusing on tips for non-native English speakers that should be used in addition to a more comprehensive list for all interviewers.
+I'm focusing on tips for non-native English speakers that should be used in addition to a more comprehensive list.

 How to succeed at a job interview in English

 Different countries have different interview styles.
 English-speaking countries and companies tend to use a similar style (American style).